Topics Map > Software Guides > Photoshop

 Each object or adjustment needs to be on its own layer so that it can be edited separately from the other elements.
 Having separate layers also prevents accidental alternations of the original image.

 Basic Layer Controls:

 - To create a new layer, click the New Layer button, which has a plus sign, to the bottom-right in the Layers panel.
 Create a new layer for each image or element in the document.

 - To toggle the visibility of a layer, click the eyeball icon the left of the layer.

 - To lock a layer, select the layer and click the lock icon above the list of layers.

-- To rename a layer, click its name and type the new desired name.
+- To rename a layer, double-click its name, type the new name, and press Enter.
 Give each layer a descriptive name to avoid confusion.